Arkansas virus hospitalizations go up by 106 over weekend

 LITTLE ROCK, Ark.
-(AP) — The number of people hospitalized due to the coronavirus jumped by 106 over the weekend in Arkansas, which is leading the nation in new virus cases were capita.
+(AP) — The number of people hospitalized due to the coronavirus jumped by 106 over the weekend in Arkansas, which is leading the nation in new virus cases per capita.

 The Department of Health said Monday that the state’s virus hospitalizations increased to 787.
 Of those, 291 patients are in intensive care and 124 patients are on ventilators.